HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/crates.md

 Crates are generally very common and spawn frequently out in the open.
 Crates and their variants can also be found inside some buildings.

-The Regular Crate is the most common, while the AEGIS and Flint crates are rarer.
-Only six AEGIS crates and six Flint crates spawn per map outside of structures.
+The Regular Crate is the most common type of crate.
+Grenade Crates are fairly common but less common compared to the Regular Crates.
+The AEGIS and Flint crates are rarer.
+Only five AEGIS crates and five Flint crates spawn per map outside of structures.
 A single melee crate always spawns per map.

 Regular Crates and the Melee Crate are visible on the minimap, but AEGIS and Flint crates are not.

 # Loot & More

 All crates drop some sort of loot.
 The Regular Crate drops the [lowest quality loot](/loot#regular_crate), while the [AEGIS](#aegis_crate) and [Flint](#flint_crate) crates drop better loot.
+[Grenade Crates](#grenade_crate) always drop 3-4 pairs of one of the two grenade types.
 [Melee crates](/loot#melee_crate) always drop two melee weapons per crate.
 It can drop either the [Baseball Bat](/weapons/melee/baseball_bat) or the [K-bar](/weapons/melee/kbar).
 The Baseball Bat is the more common drop.

 # Tips